algobulls/algobulls_help_site/docs/developers.md

 !!!
 Note
     * The API Token is used for all actions performed through Python code into your account.
 Actions include uploading a strategy, performing testing, running real trade, etc.
     * Pick up the updated API Token periodically from your account if there is an error while executing your actions through Python code.
-    * Choose and activate an appropriate plan by visting the Wallet page from your account.
+    * Choose and activate an appropriate plan by visiting the Wallet page from your account.

 ## Checklist for Real Trading
 ---